 Rose Hips - Rosa Canina

-Rose hips contain phenolic compounds: These include catechin, myricetin, quercetin, procyanidin-B2, and ellagic, gallic, chlorogenic, caffeic, p-coumaric, ferulic, and sinapic acids.
+Rose hips contain phenolic compounds: These include catechin, myricetin, quercetin, procyanidin-B2, and ellagic, gallic, chlorogenic, caffeic, p-coumaric, ferulic, and synaptic acids.
 They also contain the very useful flavonoids, terpenoids, tannins, alkaloids, lignans and coumarins, and quinones.

-Rose hips are particularly rich in vitamin C and antioxidants.
+They are particularly rich in vitamin C and antioxidants.
 They are known to be used to prevent scurvy, shorten colds and flu, and increase collagen synthesis.
 Rose hip oil is used to prevent scarring and help reduce fine lines associated with aging.

 Rose hips contain galactolipids that may reduce arthritis pain.
 Rose hip powder has also been shown to reduce symptoms associated with rheumatoid inflammation.
 Rose hips contain tiliroside, an antioxidant that may have fat-burning properties and help to maintain a healthy weight.

-Tea: the hips can be used whole or crushed with a coffee grinder.
+Tea: The hips can be used whole or crushed with a coffee grinder.

-Possible side effects: allergy
+Possible side effects: Allergy

 Contraindications: Speak to your doctor if you are taking blood thinners or you have glucose-6-phosphate dehydrogenase deficiency, hemochromatosis, sickle cell disease, sideroblastic anemia, or thalassemia.

 Disclaimer: These statements have not been evaluated by the FDA and are not intended to diagnose or treat any illness.
+I am not a medical professional and cannot diagnose or treat any illness.